This post will cover a little bit about the abstraction of a Socket in Linuxworld, what they exactly are and how they are generally used.

-A self-contained, independent entity of data carrying sufficient information to be routed from the source to the destination computer without reliance on earlier exchanges between this source and destination computer and the transporting network.
-RFC1594
+A datagram is: > A self-contained, independent entity of data carrying sufficient information to be routed from the source to the destination computer without reliance on earlier exchanges between this source and destination computer and the transporting network. > RFC1594

 Datagram sockets provide sending of connectionless, unreliable messages of a fixed maximum length.
 The protocol in the Internet communication domain for this socket type is UDP.

 There are more types of sockets, which can be found in the man page

 In most cases, the

 int protocol is redundant, it is used when the communication domain has more than one protocol available for use (for example on